eosnetworkfoundation/eos-system-contracts/CONTRIBUTING.md

 To get it out of the way:

-- **[develop](https://github.com/eosnetworkfoundation/eos-system-contracts/tree/develop)** is the development branch.
-All work on the next release happens here so you should generally branch off `develop`.
+- **[main](https://github.com/eosnetworkfoundation/eos-system-contracts/tree/main)** is the development branch.
+All work on the next release happens here so you should generally branch off `main`.
 Do **NOT** use this branch for a production site.
-- **[master](https://github.com/eosnetworkfoundation/eos-system-contracts/tree/master)** contains the latest release of eos-system-contracts.
-This branch may be used in production.
-Do **NOT** use this branch to work on eos-system-contracts's source.
+- **release/** branches contain stable releases of eos-system-contracts.
+Some of these branches may be obsolete, a prerelease (release candidate), or designated as stable and ready for use in production.
+Generally do **NOT** use these branches to work on eos-system-contracts' source unless you are working on a defect or change that would apply to a current stable release or release candidate.
+If in doubt, branch off of `main` and an eos-system-contracts maintainer will chime in if you should switch to a release branch.

 ### Submitting Pull Requests